Skip to main content

 // Create a new hat

-fun createHat(id: Int, name: String): @KittyHat {
+access(all) fun createHat(id: Int, name: String): @KittyHat {

 return <-create KittyHat(id: id, name: name)